Robert J. Nejedlo Social Emphasis Grant

 -

-Coping with the effects of traumatic events (i.e., natural disasters, violence, mass shootings, terrorism, human/sex trafficking)
+Coping with the effects of traumatic events (i.e., natural disasters, gun violence, sexual assault, grief, emotional trauma, terrorism, human/sex trafficking)

 -